makerdao/staxx/docs/API.md

 }
 ```

-### Environment details
+### Instance details
-For your environment you might need details of testchain that was started for you.
+For your instance you might need details of testchain that was started for you.
-Route: `GET /environments/{environment_id}`
+Route: `GET /instances/{instance_id}`

 It does not have any request details.
 Response: